harshitha-cr/omnifood/06-Omnifood/process.md

 - Always begin with responsiveness in mind (PDF)
 - Use of rem, max-width, %, viewposrt relativeness etc.
 - Try segregating css designs based on diff components being styled & general reusable blocks (I'LL DO LATER for this one)
+- Try creating standalone components in your page like links, buttons, list & their items.
+(It's al subjective ATEoD)
+- Basics for reusable UI components.

 # Hero section